criminexus/Security-checkpoints/README.md

 # Security-checkpoints
-Simulation of a security checkpoint
+Simulation of a security checkpoint (serious game)